Troubleshooting

 restorecon -Rv /var/www/html/MY_PROJECT/

-Next, the SELinux boolean httpd_can_network_connect_db needs to be enabled to permit Nette to connect to the database over network.
+Next, the SELinux boolean httpd_can_network_connect_db needs to be enabled to permit Nette to connect to the database over the network.
 By default, it is disabled.
-The command setsebool can be used to perform this task, and if the option -P is specified, this setting will be persistent across reboots.
+The setsebool command can be used for this task, and if the -P option is specified, this setting will be persistent across reboots:

 setsebool -P httpd_can_network_connect_db on